 When it’s hot and dry, the roads will be dusty.
 As your vehicle and other vehicles travel on the roads they kick the dust up, and it gets everywhere.
 If you have the top down or windows open, expect dust to get on your camera equipment.

-If you are traveling to a place where sand is a concern, such as a desert or beach, be careful as blowing sand can get into your gear and can also leave scratches on your lens if you accidentally wipe them.
+If you are travelling to a place where sand is a concern, such as a desert or beach, be careful as blowing sand can get into your gear and can also leave scratches on your lens if you accidentally wipe them.
 Never put your camera down in the sand as it can easily work its way inside.

 Cameras contain a lot of sensitive electronics as well as some moving parts, neither of which appreciate dust or sand.
 In addition, if dust gets onto your camera’s sensor it can cause unsightly spots to appear in your images.

-There are a few things you can do to minimize the impact of dust or sand.
+There are a few things you can do to minimise the impact of dust or sand.
 First, a good camera bag that you can put your camera in between uses will help to prevent general dust getting in.
 So when you are not using your camera, I’d recommend securing it in a case or bag.

 If you are using a camera where you can change lenses, try to change the lens in a dust-free location if possible, such as in your hotel or when stopped in a sheltered place.
 Try not to change your lenses more than you need to when in dusty situations.